-'Codorus Creek Detritus' is an example of interactive sculpture.
-Interactive sculpture engages the consciousness of a person in a way that is a bit different than works of art that exist in other formats.
+"Codorus Creek Detritus" is an example of interactive sculpture.
+Interactive sculpture engages a person's consciousness in a way that is a bit different from works of art that exist in other formats.
 These works of art are very similar to toys.
-The dialectics that emerge between "viewer" and "artwork" are similar in context to those that emerge when a child plays with a toy.
+The dialectics between "viewer" and "artwork" are similar to those that emerge when a child plays with a toy.

-A toy is an object identified as such by a person who is interested in playing out symbolic relationships and solving problems of the imagination and to (subsequently) apply them to their life.
-The act of playing is both enjoyable and productive while the player refines their ability to solve symbolic, strategic, logical and/or intuitive problems as they also become more empathic and more capable of relating to their surroundings.
-This is the case when a child plays with simple toys rather than complex ones.
-Complex toys such as electronic devices or video games limit the imagination and the player's higher level cognitive and emotional processes.
+A toy is an object identified by a person interested in playing out symbolic relationships, solving problems of the imagination, and (subsequently) applying them to their life.
+The act of playing is both enjoyable and productive.
+The player also refines their ability to solve symbolic, strategic, logical, and intuitive problems.
+They also become more empathic and more capable of relating to their surroundings.
+The aforementioned psychological aspects are activated when a child plays with simple toys rather than complex ones.
+Complex toys such as electronic devices or video games limit the imagination and the player's higher-level cognitive and emotional processes.
 Electronic devices and media stimulate the id (inner or "reptile" brain [Bly]) and the immediate addictive responses to reward/punishment mechanisms.
-Playing chess with a human opponent using a physical board will stimulate someone's ability to learn about human relationships, physical surroundings as they relate to the activity at hand, while electronic games isolate the psyche and place the "user" in a loop of reward/punishment neural chemical stimulation where the only goal is to seek more reward hormones, incidentally, turning video game designers into contemporary drug dealers.
+Playing chess with a human opponent using a physical board will stimulate someone's ability to learn about human relationships, physical surroundings as they relate to the activity at hand.
+At the same time, electronic games isolate the psyche and place the "user" in a loop of reward/punishment neural chemical stimulation where the only goal is to seek more reward hormones, incidentally turning video game designers into contemporary drug dealers.

 Section 1: Intro

 This sculpture was recently part of an exhibition at West Liberty University.
 It was a great honor for me to have been invited to produce a piece for this show.
-The focus of the exhibition had to do with the human impact on the environment, so I made this piece called “Codorus Creek Detritus.”
+The exhibition's focus had to do with the human impact on the environment, so I made this piece called "Codorus Creek Detritus."

 Section 2: About the Codorus Creek